 - In the Content section of the left navigation pane, click Teacher Resources.

 - In the Category filter, select Math Journaling.

 - Click on the title of a resource to open it; then download it or print it, as applicable.

-For students, different journaling templates are available for different parts of the lesson.
-Select Math Journaling (All Student Masters) to get the templates for the Guided Learning, Problem Solving, and End of Lesson organizers all in one file.
+For students, different journaling templates are available for the Guided Learning and the End of Lesson organizers.
+Select Math Journaling (All Student Masters) to get both templates in a single file.